WillEwing/pylib7z/README.rst

 Python bindings for 7-Zip
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-:author: William Ewing <will.ewing.iv@gmail.com>
-:author: Mark Harviston <mark.harviston@gmail.com>
-:version: 0.2

-pylib7zip is a direct binding to 7z.dll from the 7-zip project (7zip.org)
+pylib7zip-ng is a (moslty) direct binding to 7z.dll from the 7-zip project (7zip.org).
+This is forked from

-7z.dll uses Windows COM+ calling conventions without registering itself with the COM server
+7z.dll uses Windows COM-like calling conventions with its own interface for
-and has an over-engineered slightly pathological OOP API.
+creating and querying objects.

 Only reading metadata and extracting files is currently supported.
 The library currently relies on on Windows API for memory allocation/deallocation.